Zweihander-Main/kindle-highlights-to-org/README.md

 ## Overview

-Takes a `My Clippings.txt` file from a Kindle and converts it into a relative tree with format:
+Takes a `My Clippings.txt` file from a Kindle and converts it into a relative org tree with format:

 ``` org
 * Book Title